tlambert03/bobiac/content/05_segmentation/machine_learning/pixel_classification_with_ilastik.md

 ### 2. Load the Image Data

 Next, you will need to [load the image data](https://www.ilastik.org/documentation/basics/dataselection) you want to use to train the classifier.
-Select the ***Raw Data*** tab and either *Drag and drop* your image files into the ***Add New...*** field of the data table or click on it to select your images.
+Select the ***Raw Data*** tab and either *Drag and drop* your image files into the ***Add New...*** field of the data table, or click on it to select your images.
 To create a robust classifier, you should load multiple images from the dataset.
 For this exercise, you can load 3 random images from the <a href="../../../_static/data/05_segmentation_ilastik.zip" download> <i class="fas fa-download"></i> pixel classification dataset</a>.

 <div align="center"> <img src="../../../_static/images/ilastik/1b.png" alt="Ilastik" width="800"> </div>